-Clearwater city council member remembered as family and community friend
+Clearwater City Council member remembered as family and community friend

 That included community members in Clearwater, where Tex not only served as a city council member but on the park board as well.

-That nature park will be near the cemetery near where Tex is being buried.
+That nature park will be near the cemetery where Tex is being buried.